vinhtrinhtud/ColorToolVT2024/README.md

 Vinh will write this continuously.

-To understand total concepts, please aks Dr. Vinh Trinh, vinhtrinh.tud@gmail.com
+To understand total concepts or face some troubles, please contact with Dr. Vinh Trinh, vinhtrinh.tud@gmail.com
 Password: VinhTrinh2024